InfoSeeking/Socrates/README.md

 - make sure that errors are handled well in back-end, add logging
 - add ability to have objects and nested structures in data (objects within objects, arrays within objects, etc.)
 - polish each existing module to include more data/parameters, and the ability to specify the time of the data creation
+- add API limits to meta of module specifications, this should facilitate campaign creation later

 #Ideas
 - Have the back-end store data in MongoDB to avoid messaging large datasets back and forth.
 When a user calls the API for fetching data, it will return the id of the record as well as the data-types and a SINGLE post to see what the data looks like.
 Then the user can choose which fields to analyze etc.
 - Each module will have a single Python file which handles:
 	- Specification of whether it is a collection or analysis module and a description
 	- Specification of parameters and return values
 	- Initial call, it should have a function run(param, working_set) which gets the data
-- Cache the working_set to reduce redundant downloading
+- Cache the working_set to reduce redundant downloading [done]

 #Issues
 - On Chrome locally there is an issue where ajax calls take 15-20 seconds.
 This does not occur in Firefox.
 [Edit 3/4/2014 : this is a Chrome bug]